linadelh/react-notes/README.md

 ## HOW TO USE THEM
 - you will find all the components in the field **/src**
-- and this is an example of how you use each composant
+- and this is an example of how you use each components

   <img src="exampleofusecom.png" alt="Alt text" width="300"/>